PureBacn/Raytracer/README.md

 # Raytracer

-A basic ray tracing engine written in C++.
-This project implements the core principles of ray-object intersection, light transport, and realistic shading to generate photorealistic 3D images from scratch.
+Built a high-performance C++ ray tracing engine using Vulkan, implementing ray-object intersection, recursive light transport with reflection and refraction, and realistic shading models.
+Designed rendering pipelines and a modular scene framework supporting soft shadows, configurable material properties, and multi-sample rendering for improved image quality, emphasizing performance and correctness.

 ---